jhonatheberson/easy-church/README.md

 ## About

-🌌 Easy Church - is a church management system, using [AdonisJS](https://preview.adonisjs.com/guides/quick-start) version 5.0, with typescript using development techniques like Test-driven development (TDD) using [Japa](https://github.com/thetutlage/japa#test-your-apps)tiny Node.js test runner
+⛪ Easy Church - is a church management system, using [AdonisJS](https://preview.adonisjs.com/guides/quick-start) version 5.0, with typescript using development techniques like Test-driven development (TDD) using [Japa](https://github.com/thetutlage/japa#test-your-apps) tiny Node.js test runner

 ---